Great Farm Auction

 Lot 1 (today’s “Fir Grove”) comprised nearly 180 acres and its own farmhouse.
 The new owner was a Mr Cooper.
 The tenant, for now, continued to be James Rolfe.

-The new owner of Lot 2 (High Common Farm – also once known as “Drings Farm”): about 240 acres with its farmhouse and two cottages, was a Mr Foster – Mr Thomas Allen Rushbrooke continuing as tenant.
+The new owner of Lot 2 (High Common Farm – also once known as “Drings Farm”): about 240 acres with its farmhouse and two cottages, was a Mr Foster – Mr Thomas Allen Rushbrooke continuing as a tenant.

 The new owner of Lot 3, the property we now call “The Poplars” – or “Poplar Farm” was Sir Henry Thomas Tyrwhitt.
 He was the husband of Emma Harriett who was to become the 12th Baroness Berners, and was based between a home in Shropshire and, from time to time, at Ashwellthorpe Hall.
 Since the early 1800s, Lot 3, which included both a large house and a double cottage, had been known as “Burton’s Farm”, although the Burton family had only ever been tenants.
 Maria Burton had taken over the tenancy in 1857, following the death of her brother.
 John Bullimore was her farm steward/manager.
 However, within a year of the sale, Maria Burton had also died and the replacement tenant became Henry Bothway.